baloise/ws-itsec_owasp/HowTo.md

 ```

 #### Edit existing images
 - Simply look for the particular image.
-Hover over it or click save as to see the filename.
+In your pitch; hover over it or click save as to see the filename or have a look at the path in the `PITCHME.md`.
 - Most image are available under `res/filename.xml`
 - On [DrawIO](https://draw.io) click `Open Existing Diagram`